lilianricaud/patterning-complexity/english/pattern-definition-nikos-salingaros.md

 # Salingaros pattern explanation

+A "pattern" is, quite simply, a recurring solution (here for a problem in architecture or urban design, but generally for any social or technical problem).

+Regardless of how the solution was originally obtained, as soon as human beings identify a pattern and communicate it either orally or graphically, this confers an enormous advantage to the group.
+The ability to communicate patterns eventually builds an arsenal of reusable design knowledge.
+Thus, the language of patterns is closely linked to culture and tradition.

+Each pattern represents a rule governing one working piece of a complex system.
+A pattern language allows patterns on a smaller scale to combine and support patterns on a larger scale.
+Large-scale patterns themselves are necessary because they contain more information than the smaller-scale patterns on which they rely, thus showing emergent properties.

 Patterns describe essential relationships among the elements of systems, and provide a unique and useful tool for handling and organizing complexity.